-Can I drink alcohol?
+Can I drink alcohol while getting targeted therapy?

 For more information, please call us or visit our website to get our document Complementary and Alternative Methods and Cancer.

 Although there are guidelines for protecting those close to you while on standard chemo, little has been written about what’s needed while on targeted therapy.
-Even though these drugs tend to have less severe side effects, anyone taking a targeted therapy drug should avoid exposing their loved ones to the drug unnecessarily.
-This does not mean that you need to avoid close contact with loved ones while you are on treatment.
+Even though these drugs tend to have less severe side effects, anyone taking a targeted drug should avoid exposing their loved ones to the drug unnecessarily.
+This doesn’t mean that you need to avoid close contact with loved ones while you are on treatment.
 It means that you should be careful about exposure to the drug itself or any body fluids that could contain the drug.

 Will targeted therapy affect my memory and thinking?